puppetlabs/puppetlabs-docker_platform/README.md

 ##Description

-This module allows the implementation of the Docker container system across all Puppet-managed infrastructure.
-It allows the installation of the Docker daemon, as well as management of images and containers accross different nodesets.
-Additionally, commands running inside already running containers can be run if required.
+This module lets you use Puppet to implement the Docker container system across a Puppet-managed infrastructure.
+It includes classes and defines to install the Docker daemon, manage images and containers accross different nodesets, and run commands inside containers.

 ##Setup